OUR TEAM

 Jo has extensive experience in archaeological surveys, heritage assessments, excavation, research, teaching, training, GIS, community engagement, auditing, cultural heritage management systems, policy and procedure development and developing cultural heritage management plans.
 She has also lectured on heritage studies at the University of Western Australia and has been an intern at the Western Australian Museum and UNESCO’s World Heritage Centre in Paris.
 Jo holds a Bachelor of Arts (Hons I) in Archaeology, Applied Masters in Cultural Heritage Studies, and a PhD.
 She also holds Certificate IV in Workplace Assessment and Training and Certificate IV in Business (Frontline Management).

 Jo actively volunteers and participates in heritage advocacy and public engagement.
-She is a Full Member and the current Chairperson of the Western Australia Chapter of the Australian Association of Consulting Archaeologists Incorporated (AACAI), a Full International Member of the International Council on Monuments (ICOMOS), a member of the Australia ICOMOS Indigenous Heritage Reference Group, a member of the Australian Archaeological Association (AAA) and a member of the World Archaeological Congress.
+She is a Full Member of the Australian Association of Consulting Archaeologists Incorporated (AACAI), a Full International Member of the International Council on Monuments (ICOMOS), a member of the Australia ICOMOS Indigenous Heritage Reference Group, a member of the Australian Archaeological Association (AAA) and a member of the World Archaeological Congress.

 Kieran Forde